Tutorial: Use Dapr Bindings for event-driven work

 Parameter Description

-Azure Location The Azure location for your resources.
-Make sure you select a location available for Azure PostgreSQL.
+Azure location The Azure location for your resources.
+Select a location where Azure Database for PostgreSQL is available.

-This process may take some time to complete.
-As the azd up command completes, the CLI output displays two Azure portal links to monitor the deployment progress.
+This process can take some time to run.
+While the azd up command runs, the output displays an Azure portal link that you can use to monitor the deployment progress.
 The output also demonstrates how azd up:

-• Creates and configures all necessary Azure resources via the provided Bicep files in the ./infra directory using azd provision.
-Once provisioned by Azure Developer CLI, you can access these resources via the Azure portal.
-The files that provision the Azure resources include:
+• Creates and configures all necessary Azure resources via the Bicep files in the ./infra directory by using azd provision.
+After the Azure Developer CLI deploys these resources, you can use the Azure portal to access them.
+The files that are used to configure the Azure resources include:

 Expected output